Climate Change is a reality no one accepts

 - Setting aside particular areas where fires aren’t allowed at all.

-- Storms move faster, last longer and are more intense than before.
+Storms move faster, last longer and are more intense than before.
 These changes can make it harder for people to prepare for severe weather.
-The damage caused by these extreme events is also expensive — Hurricane Sandy alone cost the U.S. $64 billion in 2012 dollars, according to the National Oceanic and Atmospheric Administration (NOAA).
+The damage caused by these extreme events is also expensive — Hurricane Sandy alone cost the U.S. $64 billion in 2012, according to the National Oceanic and Atmospheric Administration (NOAA).

 I expect the combined impacts of increasing temperature and decreasing pH to cause widespread changes in marine ecosystems over this century and beyond.